Advertising

 [youtube url=”https://www.youtube.com/watch?v=es5EMBb1OnU” width=”560″ height=”315″]

-Synopsis: In the film, the protagonist Kaneda (to be played by Hedlund), a Neo-Manhattan bar owner, is stunned to discover that his brother Tetsuo (to be played in the role) has been kidnapped by government agents led by the Colonel (to be played by Ken Watanabe).
-Desperate to get his brother back, Kaneda agrees to join Ky Reed (to be played by Kristen Stewart) and her underworld movement, which plans to reveal to the world what really happened to New York City 30 years ago, when the city was destroyed.
-Kaneda thinks these theories are nonsense, but is shocked when he reunites with Tetsuo and discovers that his brother has telekinetic powers—and is at the center of an event that could destroy Neo-Manhattan all over again.
+Synopsis: In the film, the protagonist Kaneda (a role that would have been played by Hedlund), a bar owner in Neo-Manhattan, is stunned when he discovers that his brother Tetsuo (role still undefined) has been kidnapped by government agents led by the Colonel (a role that would have been played by Ken Watanabe).
+Desperate to get his brother back, Kaneda agrees to join Ky Reed (a role that would have been played by Kristen Stewart) and the underground movement she belongs to, which plans to reveal to the world what really happened to New York 30 years ago when the city was destroyed.
+Kaneda thinks these theories are nonsense, but is shocked when he reunites with Tetsuo and discovers that his brother has telekinetic powers – and is at the center of an event that could destroy Neo-Manhattan again.

-Leonardo DiCaprio and Jennifer Davisson Killoran produce alongside Andrew Lazar.
-Katsuhiro Otomo, the creator of the original manga and director of the 1988 animated film, serves as executive producer.
+Leonardo DiCaprio and Jennifer Davisson Killoran are producing alongside Andrew Lazar.
+Katsuhiro Otomo, the creator of the original manga and director of the 1988 animated film, is the executive producer.